Irishbecky91/student_rations/README.md

 ## Acknowledgements

 - I would like to thank my friends and family for their valued opinions and critic during the process of design and development.
-- I would also like to thank my mentor, Name, for his/her invaluable help and guidance throughout the process.
+- I would also like to thank my mentor, Chris Quinn, for their invaluable help and guidance throughout the process.
+- Finally, I would like to thank all the wonderful people in Student Support who helped me find solutions to issues in my code.

 [Back to top ⇧](#Student-Rations)